-What Can a Handyman Do in Fort Myers, Florida?
+What Can a Handyman Do Without a License in Fort Myers, Florida?

 In Fort Myers (Lee County), Florida does not have a general “handyman license,” but most construction work over a small-job exemption triggers Florida contractor licensing rules (state or local competency) and permitting.
 Florida’s commonly-cited handyman exemption is for jobs under $1,000 (including labor and materials) and is narrow—many trade tasks (electrical, plumbing, HVAC) still require licensed contractors and permits regardless of price.
 In addition, Fort Myers and Lee County typically require a local business tax receipt (local business license) to legally operate.